-[|] In 1839, when Sir Colin Campbell was sent to Hull to assist in quelling the disturbances among the colliers, Sir Charles Napier remarked, that he was precisely the character needed: "a hardy soldier, but gentle and just;" adding-"I want not bullies to join the civilians' cry for murdering the people to delight."
-He was never egotistical, and | rarely selfish; but when peril was to be encountered, then he seized the lion's share, and eagerly took his place in front of his troops-a mark for the foe.
+^{||} In 1839, when Sir Colin Campbell was sent to Hull to assist in quelling the disturbances among the colliers, Sir Charles Napier remarked, that he was precisely the character needed: "a hardy soldier, but gentle and just;" adding-"I want not bullies to join the civilians' cry for murdering the people to delight."
+He was never egotistical, and rarely selfish; but when peril was to be encountered, then he seized the lion's share, and eagerly took his place in front of his troops-a mark for the foe.
 That he should have escaped safe in life and limb is marvellous.
 It is, however, possible that he may have considered the hazard he encountered, justified by its effect on the troops.

-"The Shah Nujeef [he writes] was stormed in the boldest manner by the 93rd Highlanders, under Brigadier Hope, supported by a battalion of detachments under Major Barnston, who was, I regret to say, severely wounded; Captain Peel leading up his heavy guns, with extraordinary gallantry, within a few yards of the building, to batter the massive stone walls.
+"The Shah Nujeef [he writes] was stormed in the boldest manner by the 93rd Highlanders, under Brigadier Hope, supported by a battalion of detachments under Major Barnston, who was, I regret to ments under Major Barnston, who was, I regret to say, severely wounded; Captain Peel leading up his heavy guns, with extraordinary gallantry, within a few yards of the building, to batter the massive stone walls.
 The withering fire of the Highlanders effectually covered the Naval Brigade from great loss; but it was an action almost unexampled in war.
-Captain Peel behaved very much as if he had been laying the Shannon alongside an enemy's frigate.".
+Centain Peel behaved years much as in Captain Peel behaved very much as if he had been laying the Shannon alongside an enemy's frigate."